 4> consider the Random Access procedure unsuccessfully completed.

 2> if the Random Access procedure is not completed:

+3> if RO_TYPE is set to SBFD-RO:

+4> if preambleTransMax-SBFD is applied, and PREAMBLE_TRANSMISSION_COUNTER = preambleTransMax-SBFD + 1:

+5> set the RO_TYPE to non-SBFD-RO.

+Editor’s Note: The rapporteur will update the procedural order of RO type switching compared to the other legacy operations below if needed, according to the further agreements on at which stage RO type selection is conducted.

+Editor’s Note: FFS which step(s) should be added/followed, after the RO type switching.

+Editor’s Note: FFS whether to support RO type switching from non-SBFD-RO to SBFD-RO.

 3> if the Random Access Preamble is transmitted with repetitions and neither contention-free Random Access Resources nor Random Access resources for SI request have been provided for this Random Access procedure: